lillian-al/BIManalyst_g_44/A4/README.md

 # Extracting IFC Element Properties: A Guide to Accessing Column Volumes with ifcopenshell
+### **Summary**
+Learn how to use ifcopenshell to extract and calculate the total volume of columns from an IFC file.
+This guide covers loading models, retrieving elements, and analyzing their properties for BIM and construction insights.

 ### **Overview**

 In this tutorial, we'll cover how to use `ifcopenshell` to access element properties in an IFC file.
 Specifically, we’ll focus on extracting and calculating the total volume of columns in a building model.
 This guide is valuable for anyone looking to analyze IFC files for design, estimation, or building information modeling (BIM) purposes.